Some PMS symptoms improve with antidepressant: study

 But for some, PMS is severe enough to disrupt their daily lives, and antidepressants known as selective serotonin reuptake inhibitors (SSRIs) may be prescribed.

-Studies have found that antidepressants can help some women with PMS or premenstrual dysphoric disorder, a severe form of PMS thought to affect a small percentage of women.
+Studies have found that antidepressants can help some women with PMS or premenstrual dysphoric disorder (PMDD), a severe form of PMS thought to affect a small percentage of women.

 But about 40 percent of women who try an SSRI do not see a benefit.